Kkundan/saviynt-terraform/README.md

   value = data.saviynt_security_systems_datasource.all.results
 }
 ```

+You can find the starter templates to define each supported resource type in the resource folder.

 For inputs that require JSON config, you can give the values as in the given example:
 ```sh